-Born in Shizuoka, Japan (1930-2021).
+Born in Shizuoka in 1930 and passed away in 2021.
 Studied under Yoshi Kinouchi and aimed to become a sculptor at 15 years old.
 Graduated from Tokyo University of the Arts in 1953 with a major in sculpture.
 Received the New Artist Award for his work “The Annunciation” at the 21st Exhibition of the Shinseisaku Art Society.
 Afterwards, started working with the Shinseisaku Art Society.
 While teaching as a visiting professor at the University of Veracruz (Mexico) and as a professor at the Department of Art at Aoyama Gakuin Women’s Junior College, he resided in and created works in various countries around the world.
 Without remaining limited to only three-dimensional works, he utilized a wide range of mediums and techniques, including oil paintings, drawings, etchings, and lithographs.
 Kakei has left behind many works which show his remarkable free spirit and his deep love for human beings and nature in their frequent themes.
 They also attest to his status as one of the most beloved of Japan’s sculptors.